-What It Is: Salicylic acid is an ingredient used in many over-the-counter acne medications at concentrations up to 2%.18It is often sold with pads as applicators (such as Stri-dex® pads).
-It is also used to treat other skin disorders including dandruff, psoriasis, calluses, corns, warts, and more19-21(learn more from the U.S. National Library of Medicine).
+What It Is: Salicylic acid is an ingredient used in many over-the-counter acne medications at concentrations from 0.5% to 2%.18It is often sold with pads as applicators (such as Stri-dex® pads).
+It is also used to treat other skin disorders including dandruff, psoriasis, calluses, corns, warts, and more19-21(Learn more from the U.S. National Library of Medicine)

 What It Is: Sulfur has been used to treat acne for thousands of years for its peeling and drying actions and is found in various washes, soaps, and creams.
-Because it has a disagreeable odor and can temporarily discolor the skin, it is often combined with other medications such as benzoyl peroxide or sodium sulfacetamide to reduce these unpleasant characteristics22-23(learn more from Wikipedia).
+Because it has a disagreeable odor and can temporarily discolor the skin, it is often combined with other medications such as benzoyl peroxide or sodium sulfacetamide to reduce these unpleasant characteristics.22-23(Learn more from Wikipedia)

-Side effects include peeling and redness and occasional fissues around the mouth, but overall sulfur is well tolerated.26
+Considerations: It smells bad.
+It may also temporarily discolor skin.
+Side effects include peeling and redness and occasional fissures around the mouth, but overall sulfur is well tolerated.26